 The philosophy major trains students in rigorous, analytical reasoning and teaches them how to solve problems and communicate logically and persuasively, both in speech and in writing.

 By studying classic texts and contemporary problems, students learn how to construct powerful arguments while pondering some of the deepest questions in human life: What makes for a meaningful life?
-How is free will possible for physical human beings bounded by physical laws?
+Do humans have free will?
 What is the nature of consciousness and can it be explained?
 Is the existence of a benevolent and all-powerful God compatible with the existence of natural and human evil?
-What is the nature of right and wrong, and are they dependent upon human beliefs or conventions?
+What is the nature of right and wrong?
+Are there objective moral standards?

 The philosophy major consists of a prerequisite requirement (Philosophy 2500: Symbolic Logic) and major program requirements.
 Students should try to satisfy the prerequisite soon after declaring a major in philosophy.
 The major program must include at least 30 credit hours in courses numbered 2000 and above, not including Philosophy 2500, and at least six must be philosophy courses 5000 or above.

 The philosophy major is flexible and can be tailored to the individual student’s specific interests and plans.
-Courses in all the major areas of philosophy are offered, as well as courses in special topics such as the Philosophy of Religion, Asian Philosophy, Jewish Mysticism, The Philosophy of Art and Environmental Ethics.
+Courses in all the major areas of philosophy are offered, as well as courses in special topics such as Death and the Meaning of Life, Asian Philosophy, The Future of Humanity, The Philosophy of Art and Environmental Ethics.